-A creature with Phasing can move through squares occupied by enemy creatures and ignores all non-pit terrain while moving.
+A creature with Phasing can move through squares occupied by enemy creatures and ignores walls and all non-pit terrain while moving.

-Mounts
+Mounts and Riders

 Some creatures have powers that allow them to carry another creature (known as a "rider"); similarly, some creatures have powers that allow them to ride another creature.
-A rider can't start the battle mounted, but must take a mount action to become mounted.
-The powers which allow a creature to become a mount or a rider dictate the specific kinds of creatures that are allowed.
-For example, the Mount power of Desert of Desolation's Warhorse allows a Human or Elf ally to become a rider of it.
+A rider can't start the battle mounted, but must take a mount action (p.
+19) to become mounted.
+Powers that allow a creature to become a mount or a rider will dictate the specific kinds of creatures affected.
+For example, the Mount power of the Desert of DesolationWarhorse allows a Human or Elf ally to become a rider of it.